-For one, Chanel is the epitome of an anomaly; a woman who created her own path (and was wildly successful at it) in a time when that seemed a near-impossibility, both in terms of gender equality and the trying nature of the era she lived through.
-What’s more, she did it with characteristic feminine flair, reimagined in a stunningly assertive tweed suit (more on the wonder that was Coco Chanel here).
+For one, Chanel is the epitome of an anomaly; a woman who created her own path (and was wildly successful at it) in a time when that seemed a near impossibility, both in terms of gender equality and the trying nature of the era she lived through.
+What’s more, she did it with a characteristic feminine flair, reimagined in a stunningly assertive tweed suit (more on the wonder that was Coco Chanel here).

 Donatella Versace of Versace

 Do you know the story of Donatella?
 It’s intriguing, mysterious, and not without its tragedy — a tale fit for a woman of her stature.
 Versace wasn’t created by Donatella herself, but by her brother Gianni.

 While she wasn’t the “birth mother”, she was said to be the primary muse.
 She was extremely close with her brother, and worked within the company in various capacities, including as a designer, during his lifetime.
 When he became sick with cancer, she essentially ran the business herself for over a year.

 She was devastated when he died tragically and unexpectedly and was left with an inheritance that was equally overwhelming: part ownership of the brand, along with other family members.
 She ran the business for nearly twenty years after, eventually shifting to the role of Chief Creative Director.

 This may not come as such a surprise, but she’s also quite the feminist — when asked what issue more people should be talking about, and who she admires most, to both she answered simply, “women.”

 Gabriela Hearst of Chloe

 Pretty sure if someone said Gabriela Hearst was a model, nobody would second guess it.
 Her beauty is striking, unique and, well — she photographs fantastically.
 Even still, that’s the least of her skills.